YOU CANNOT END POVERTY

 The disciples knew and understood that the biblical response to poverty is being generous to the poor.
 Surely the persistence of poverty is not a reason to ignore the plight of the poor, but to draw near to them with generosity.
 This verse in Deuteronomy makes it clear that because the poor will always be with us “therefore” we should be even more generous toward the poor.

 Good News About the Poor It is true that poverty can be passed down from generation to generation with terrible persistence, it is called downward spiral of vicious cycle of poverty.
 However, it is NOT TRUE that people living in poverty cannot escape it, or that God wants them to stay in poverty.
-Scripture is rich with promises that the poor can have abundant life today, including rising out from their poverty.
+Scripture is rich with promises that the poor can have abundant life today, including rising out from poverty.
 The very good news about poverty is that it can be ended.
 At Gospel Empowerment Ministry, we see to it that we meet the physical needs and address the spiritual needs of poor families in every community we are in.
 We believe that through education, they can rise above poverty.
 We meet the education needs of indigent students in our community through our Student Center and scholarship program.
 We believe that helping the poor is a sign of God’s Kingdom.
 It’s part of His plan for the people whom He created and dearly loves.